cortexteam/code-test/README.md

 ### Please complete two of the following:
 **Option 1:**

-Add a unit tests for the main project to acheive 100% code coverage
+Add a unit tests for the main project to acheive 100% code coverage.

 **Option 2:**